 - Can store receipts as pictures on the app.

 If you’re already using QuickBooks, Payroll is a no-brainer: it costs just £1 per person monthly and streamlines your accounts.
 As with Xero, you’ll need to be on the accounting platform in order to use payroll.

 Intuit Payroll costs £1 per employee, per month when added to a QuickBooks subscription, which starts from £18 per month.

-KashFlow is another popular cloud-based accounting software provider; its offering includes programs for bookkeeping, payroll, HR and a specialist solution for healthcare providers.
+KashFlow is also one of the popular cloud based payroll companies out there; its offering includes programs for bookkeeping, payroll, HR and a specialist solution for healthcare providers.